 An asset on the move tends to stay in motions whereas an asset at rest tends to remain at rest.

 In a sense momentum can be said to represent the buying or selling intention of the market.
 When an asset begins to move that movement may be small and without much strength.
 If the move begins to attract more market attention and more traders throw their weight into that move the asset will begin to gain momentum.
-As the asset prices move up/down and market participants begin to lose interest momentum will begin wain.
+As the asset prices move up/down and market participants begin to lose interest momentum will begin to vanish.
 As traders we can use this momentum to our advantage; we want to trade in line with the momentum just like you would with a trend because we don’t want momentum to wipe us out of the market.
 It is worth remembering, however, that no trading strategy can yield positive results in 100% of cases.

 The MACD indicator is one of the best market momentum tools available.
 It can be found in the “Popular” rab when you click the “Indicators’ button in the bottom left corner of the screen.
 It uses a pair of moving averages to determine the trend and strength of movement of the underlying market.
 The two averages, one long and one short, will cross above and below each other as market/momentum changes.
 When the shorter average crosses below the longer average momentum has shifted to the downside (bearish) and when the shorter average crosses above the longer average momentum has shifted to the upside (bullish).

 MADC stands for Moving Average Convergence Divergence.
 The tool measures the strength of market momentum by measuring the difference between the two moving averages.
 When the difference is positive, the short average is above the long average, and growing momentum is bullish and on the rise.
 If the difference is positive and shrinking momentum can be said to be on the wane.
 As complex as this sounds it is very easy to track using the MACD Histogram which shows in bar form the convergence and divergence of the two moving averages.